-The COR program is a nationally recognized audit, certification and incentive program that rewards employers who go beyond the legal requirements of the Workers Compensation Act and the Occupational Health and Safety (OHS) Regulation by taking the "best practice" approach to implementing their injury prevention and injury management programs.
+The certificate of recognition (COR), is a voluntary employer certification program intended to motivate employers to take a proactive role in occupational health and safety.
+The COR program recognizes and rewards employers who go beyond the current legal requirements, implement an effective occupational health and safety management system (OHSMS), and pass a certification audit to the standards set out by WorkSafeBC.
 The COR audit has two purposes.
 The first is to provide meaningful recommendations to the company to help improve worker health and safety.
-The second is to provide evidence that the company is eligible for a COR incentive payment from WorkSafeBC.
+The second is to provide evidence that the employer is eligible for a COR incentive payment from WorkSafeBC.
 These two purposes are different but complementary to one another.

-go2HR is the CP responsible for coordinating the program and supporting participating employers in the BC tourism and hospitality industry, as well as other naturally aligned industries. go2HR currently offers the COR program to large employers with 20 or more full-time equivalent employees (FTEs) and is developing a Small Employer COR (SECOR) program for organizations with fewer than 20 FTEs.
-Participation in the COR program is voluntary and offers many benefits for employers.
+go2HR is the CP responsible for coordinating the program and supporting participating employers in the BC tourism and hospitality industry, as well as other naturally aligned industries. go2HR currently offers the COR program to large employers with 20 or more employees and SECOR for small employers with fewer than 20 employees.

-Employers enrolled in the COR program implement comprehensive management system in OHS.
+Employers enrolled in the COR program implement comprehensive management systems in OHS.
 By implementing this system, as confirmed through prescribed audits, they can earn the following certificate: